Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Abstract

 \section{Abstract}

 We investigate Kesten--Stigum-like results for multi-type Galton--Watson processes with a countable number of types in a general setting, allowing us in particular to consider processes with an infinite total population at each generation.
-Specifically, a sharp $L\log L$ condition is found under the only assumption that the mean reproduction matrix is positive recurrent in the sense of \cite{vere-jones_ergodic_1967}.
+Specifically, a sharp $L\log L$ condition is found under the only assumption that the mean reproduction matrix is positive recurrent in the sense of~\cite{vere-jones_ergodic_1967}.
 The type distribution is shown to always converge in probability in the recurrent case, and under conditions covering many cases it is shown to converge almost surely.
+We finally apply these results to the study of a directed network built from countably many configuration models as a model of epidemics.

 \defcitealias{andre_duchamps_directed_2025}{André and Duchamps (in prep.)}